 Do you play in bands or a band now?

-Right now, I play with a band called Blue Statue which is a rock band.
-I reached out to them after hearing their stuff and saw they were looking for a drummer.
+Until October 2018 I was playing with a rock band called Blue Statue - I reached out to them after hearing their stuff and saw they were looking for a drummer.
 We had a few jams and knew it was the right fit.
 Not only musically is it fun to play in but also as people, they're great.
-Everyone in the band is a real perfectionist and to be fair we’re all a bit nerdy about pedals, drums, records, etc and that’s what keeps us fired up and the whole project exciting.
+Everyone in the band is a real perfectionist and to be fair we’re all a bit nerdy about pedals, drums, records, etc. Unfortunately, due to full time work I wasn't able to commit to the band in which the others are able to which is a real shame but I do genuinely wish them all the best because I think the potential there is massive.

 On the opposite spectrum there's photography, how did that come about?

-I’ve always found photography cool, I used to pick up Sidewalk magazine as a kid and be blown away by some dude throwing a switch hardflip down a 12-set and just thought it looked intense.
+I’ve always found photography interesting and it runs in the family.
 I was always trying to take photos with film cameras (not digital!) and it just grew from there.

 In 2009 I started working for Duallist as an Artist Liaison Manager so that opened up the doors to photographing bigger gigs in London and the UK such as Thirty Seconds To Mars, Manic Street Preachers to Primal Scream.
 Live music photography is the best, I mean you’re as close to the stage and artist as you get.
 Photographing live gigs isn’t always that easy though, it definitely still has challenges.
 There’s security guards to contend with, sometimes bad lighting, small photo pits but it’s all worth it!